 If you’re hungry before going to bed, eat a light snack such as a bowl of cereal, cheese and crackers or peanut butter on toast.

-Note.
-The blue light emitted from tablets etc. can delay the release of sleep inducing melatonin, which can increase alertness and reset the body’s internal clock to a later schedule.
+- Disconnect from devices.
+The blue light emitted from tablets etc. can delay the sleep-inducing melatonin, which can increase alertness and reset the body’s internal clock to a later schedule.
 Therefore, either avoid looking at bright screens about 2 to 3 hours before bed or download a blue light reduction app on your device.
 Or, read an actual book!

 Experts say we should aim for about 7 to 9 hours of sleep a night.
 But, everyone’s different.
 If I feel refreshed when I wake up and alert during the day, that’ll do for me.
 I don’t want to be kept awake by worrying about not sleeping!